fbn776/Assistant/README.md

 ## Usage

 The web application is hosted [here](https://assistant-ebon.vercel.app/).
 Once opened, you can type commands.
 Currently [^date] there are only a few commands supported.
+Assistant is like a interpreter, it takes in string of text, via the text box and interprets the result and displays the result.

+The language assistant interprets is called

 Eg:
 ```